Lundalogik/move-to-go/README.md

 person.first_name = "Kalle"
 person.last_name = "Kula"
-# It is common that the persons name in the imported data isn't in seperate
+# It is common that the persons name in the migrated data isn't in seperate
 # fields, but as a single string.
 MoveToGo supplies a helper function
 person.parse_name_to_firstname_lastname_se(row['name'])
 # or